liam2/liam2/doc/usersguide/source/model.rst

     name: {type: <type>, target: <entity>, field: <name of link field>}

-LIAM 2 uses integer fields to establish the link between entities.
+LIAM 2 uses integer fields to establish links between entities.
 Those integer fields contain the id-number of the linked individual.

 LIAM 2 allows two types of links: many2one and one2many.